Parenting tips

 You must intentionally build a great connection with your child through effective communication.

 Note that communication doesn’t necessarily have to be words, there are also body or sign communication.
-Being an effective communicator means that you’re able to understand what sign language your child is expressing per time.
+Being an effective communicator means that you can understand what sign language your child is expressing per time.
 And this can only be possible where connection or bond is great.

 ALSO, READ Set Limits and Be Consistent With Your Discipline